shriram/gradescope-racket/README.md

 Gradescope demands that every submission be given a numeric score: either one in aggregrate or one per test.
-I find this system quite frustrating; it imposes a numerics-driven pedagogy that don't embrace on many assignments.
+I find this system quite frustrating; it imposes a numerics-driven pedagogy that I don't embrace on many assignments.
 Therefore, for now the score given for the assignment is simple: the number of passing tests divided by the total number of tests.
 That's it.
 Someday I may look into adding weights for